The 8 Social Media Management Tools You Need To Know

 Zoho Social

-• Intelligent performance reports that include analytics and statistics.
+• Comprehensive performance reports with analytics

-• Zoho CRM integration
+• Zoho CRM integration for seamless customer management

 • Facebook Lead Ads integration